Appeals

 What is an appeal?

-What is taking an appeal?
+What is taking the appeal?

 How are parties identified in an appeal?